 Thankfully, there are ways you can help the troubled teen in your family.
 Teen mental health treatment is available, and our doors are open to those who need them.
 Venture Academy proudly offers help for struggling teens throughout Canada.
 Call 866.762.2211 or reach out online today to learn how we can help.

-Mental Health Red Flags: Behavioural Changes
+Mental Health Red Flags in Teens: Behavioural Changes

 Furthermore, remember, it may not just be you who notices this behaviour.
 Unfortunately, far too many teens are good at hiding the worst of their symptoms.
 This is for many reasons: They may be afraid of how you will react, or they may not be ready to share their experiences with you yet.
-If you suspect that your child is experiencing some sort of mental illness, check with other people that you know and trust, like their teachers or religious leaders.
+If you suspect that your child is experiencing some sort of mental health issue, check with other people that you know and trust, like their teachers or religious leaders.
 Ask if they have noticed any behavioural changes, and if they have, seek help.

 All of these signs are dangerous and indicate your teen is in pain and in trouble.
-However, there are times where you must simply stop everything and seek help immediately: If your teen shows signs of suicidal ideation, get help.
+However, there are times when you must simply stop everything and seek help immediately: If your teen shows signs of suicidal ideation, get help.
 Suicidal ideation means teens may begin expressing a desire to hurt or kill themselves, fantasizing about dying, giving away possessions, or making comments like, “The world would be better off without me.”

 If this is the case, there is obviously a very serious problem, and you should attempt to get your teen mental health help as quickly as possible.
 If you believe that someone you love is in immediate danger of attempting suicide, call emergency services right away.

 To be sure, a teen who is experiencing one or two of these symptoms may not be suffering from depression.
 However, if you have any questions, it’s always better to be safe than sorry.

 The Benefits of Teen Behavioural and Mental Health Treatment